 Free days: Jan.
 8, 15, 20 (Martin Luther King Day), 22, 29; February 1 – 29 (all month!)

 For Illinois residents.
 Must show proof of residency; cannot be reserved online.
 Free basic admission is included; discounts are available for upgrades, so free day can be a great time to do the upgraded stuff you’ve always wanted to do.
 See the website to plan your trip.
-Free day savings: $126 (no that is not a typo)
+Free day savings: $126 (not a typo)